Murder case against ex-cop in Floyd’s death goes to the jury

 As Nelson began speaking, the now-fired Chauvin removed his COVID-19 mask in front of the jury for one of the very few times during the trial.

-The dueling arguments got underway with some stores boarded up with plywood in Minneapolis, the courthouse ringed with concrete barriers and razor wire, and National Guard members on patrol.
-Floyd’s death last spring set off protests in the city and across the U.S. that at times turned violent.
+With the case drawing to a close, some stores were boarded up in Minneapolis.
+The courthouse was ringed with concrete barriers and razor wire, and National Guard members on patrol.
+Floyd’s death last spring set off protests in the city and across the U.S. that sometimes turned violent.

-The city has also been on edge in recent days over the the police killing of a 20-year-old Black man in a nearby suburb on April 11.
+The city has also been on edge in recent days over the deadly police shooting of a 20-year-old Black man, Daunte Wright, in a nearby suburb on April 11.

-Prosecutor Jerry Blackwell had the final word, offering the state’s rebuttal argument.
-The prosecutor, who is Black, said that the questions about the use of force and cause of death are “so simple that a child can understand it.”
+Prosecutor Jerry Blackwell had the final word Monday, offering the state’s rebuttal argument.
+The prosecutor, who is Black, said the questions about the use of force and cause of death are “so simple that a child can understand it.”

 “In fact, a child did understand it, when the 9-year-old girl said, ‘Get off of him,’” Blackwell said, referring to a young witness who objected to what she saw.
 “That’s how simple it was. `Get off of him.’
 Common sense.”

-Under the law, police are given certain latitude to use force, and their actions are supposed to be judged according to what a “reasonable officer” in the same situation would have done — a point the defense stressed repeatedly.
+Under the law, police have certain latitude to use force, and their actions are supposed to be judged according to what a “reasonable officer” in the same situation would have done.

-“A reasonable police officer understands the intensity of the struggle,” Nelson said, saying that Chauvin’s body-worn camera and his police badge were knocked off his chest.
+“A reasonable police officer understands the intensity of the struggle,” Nelson said, noting that Chauvin’s body camera and badge were knocked off his chest.

-During the prosecution’s argument, Schleicher replayed portions of the bystander video and other footage as he dismissed certain defense theories about Floyd’s death as “nonsense,” saying Chauvin killed Floyd by constricting his breathing.
+During the prosecution’s argument, Schleicher replayed portions of the bystander video and other footage as he dismissed certain defense theories about Floyd’s death as “nonsense.”
+He said Chauvin killed Floyd by constricting his breathing.

 Schleicher rejected the drug overdose argument, as well as the contention that police were distracted by hostile onlookers, that Floyd had “superhuman” strength from a state of agitation known as excited delirium, and that he suffered possible carbon monoxide poisoning from auto exhaust.